 What do you want for Christmas?
-How about a relaxing day out, somewhere pretty, where you can easily tick everything off your gift list … and still have time for a mulled wine or two?
-Here are eight places to find everyone’s perfect present, from the big brands and bright lights of our cities, to bijoux boutiques and gorgeous gifts in our market towns.
+How about a relaxing day out to somewhere pretty, where you can tick things off your gift list and still have time for a mulled wine or two?
+Here are eight places to find perfect presents in Wales, from the big brands and bright lights of our cities to bijoux boutiques with gorgeous gifts in our market towns.

-Cardiff Christmas Market, South Wales by Craft Folk Cardiff is, quite simply, one of the top shopping cities in Britain.
-When the mighty St David’s shopping centre opened its new extension in 2009, with flagship stores like John Lewis and Apple as its cornerstones, the city joined the big league of shopping destinations.
-Pretty much every prestigious retail brand is packed into the compact, pedestrianised city centre.
-But it’s in the warren of Victorian and Edwardian arcades that you’ll unlock the city’s strong independent streak, with dozens of home-grown boutiques, cafes and delis.
-Christmas brings a big seasonal street market to The Hayes area, just outside a traditional Victorian indoor market that’s still going strong after 126 years.
-One final tip: if ‘quirky’ is on your shopping list, the sprawling antiques/curios emporium of Jacobs Market is unbeatable.
+In the warren of Victorian and Edwardian arcades, you’ll unlock the city’s strong independent streak, with dozens of home-grown boutiques, cafes and delis.
+Christmas brings a big seasonal street market to The Hayes area, just outside the traditional Victorian indoor market that’s still going strong after more than 100 years.
+If ‘quirky’ is on your shopping list, the sprawling antiques and curios emporium of Jacobs Market is unbeatable.

-Narberth has described itself, somewhat immodestly, as ‘the Bond Street of Wales’.
+Narberth has described itself as ‘the Bond Street of Wales’.
 But we know what they mean.
 It’s a lovely little market town, and they are justifiably proud of having Pembrokeshire’s best selection of independent shops.
 It’s notably strong on food, art, footwear and clothing, and there’s usually a winter carnival to get the festive season off to a flying start.

-Cowbridge has always been at the prosperous heart of the Vale of Glamorgan’s squirearchy, and whither Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
-Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single High Street that runs the whole length of the town.
+Cowbridge has always been at the prosperous heart of the Vale of Glamorgan and where Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
+Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single high street that runs the whole length of the town.
 Women’s clothing is where Cowbridge really excels (around 18 boutiques the last time we counted) but it’s also great for gifts, jewellery and art.
-Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down High Street, accompanied by a mass of festive elves.
+Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down the high street, accompanied by a mass of festive elves.

 More shopping ideas in Wales